shimul0022/About-Me/README.md

 # About Me

 - Hi, I’m Shimul and I'm 18.
-- Interested in Frontend Development.
-- I’m currently learning and Revising Html, CSS, Javascript, Tailwindcss.
+- I’m currently learning and Revising Html, CSS, Javascript and Tailwindcss.
 - Reach me at [Facebook](https://web.facebook.com/shimulmendes8008/)
 - Greetings from **Bangladesh** 👋🏼